-Day 10: Siem Reap
+Day 10: Siem Reap Meals: B, L, D

 Spanning from the 9th to 15th century, the Angkor complex with over 1,000 temples was the seat of the thriving Khmer Empire.
-UNESCO manages the complex and to enter, your group will drive approximately 6km out of town to the main entrance gate to get your entrance passes, which you must carry with you.
+The complex is managed by UNESCO, and to enter, your group will drive approximately 6 kilometres out of town to the main entrance gate to get your entrance passes, which you must carry with you.
 If you choose to climb at any site, you must be able to climb and descend without assistance.

 Begin at the city of Angkor Thom and the enigmatic Bayon, the Elephant Terrace and the Terrace of the Leper King, before continuing to the temple of Ta Prohm, enveloped in a labyrinth of jungle.
-This afternoon is devoted to the fascinating and awe-inspiring Angkor Wat.
+This afternoon is devoted to exploring the fascinating and awe-inspiring Angkor Wat, before boarding a boat to view the sunset from the moat of Angkor Thom.

 Please note: The Central Tower of the Angkor Wat is closed on Buddhist holidays and on all other days the complex has a limited number of visitors allowed at any given time, under regulations from UNESCO.
 If you wish to visit this tower, you will be required to wait in the queue alongside all other visitors.
-The ability to do this will be determined upon the groups' schedule.
+The ability to do this will be determined upon the group's schedule.